liquity/dev/papers/README.md

 ## Math proofs and derivations

-The Liquity implementation relies on some important system properties and mathematical derivations, available here as PDFs.
+The Stabilio implementation relies on some important system properties and mathematical derivations, available here as PDFs.

 In particular, we have: